No more than circles of fabric gathered in the middle, often with a button in the center, fabric yo-yos evoke a sense of whimsy and playfulness.

 Yo-yos are simple and enjoyable to make and are a fantastic way to use up scraps.
-Plus, there are a lot of creative ways to use them.

 After following the directions in this tutorial, you’ll know how to make fabric yo-yos.